2nd District Assembly race too close to call

-Incumbent 2nd District Democrats Vince Mazzeo and John Armato were in a tight race with Republican challengers late Tuesday night, with 87% of districts reporting.
+Incumbent 2nd District Democrats Vince Mazzeo and John Armato were in a virtual dead heat with Republican challengers after the polls closed, but were ahead in the vote-by-mails.

-Challenger Republican Philip Guenther, the former longtime mayor of Brigantine and a school superintendent, had 14,081 votes, and John Risley, an Egg Harbor Township financial services professional, had 14,045.
+Challenger Republican Philip Guenther, the former longtime mayor of Brigantine and a school superintendent, had 25.98% of the vote, or 17,952; and his running mate John Risley, an Egg Harbor Township financial services professional, had 25.91%, or 17,906.

-And the Democrats had roughly twice as many votes by mail as of Tuesday night, with Mazzeo getting 4,723 and Armato 4,503; Guenther 2,217 and Risley 2,263, according to the Board of Elections.
+The Democrats did, however, have roughly twice as many votes by mail as of Tuesday night, with Mazzeo getting 4,723 and Armato 4,503; Guenther 2,217 and Risley 2,263, according to the Board of Elections.

+With the mail-ins tallied, the two Democrats are a few hundred votes ahead, said Armato.

+"It looks very good -- especially for Vince," Armato said.
+"See what happens tomorrow."

 Election results will not be final until all provisional ballots are researched and counted, and about 500 mail-in votes and 200 messenger ballots are yet to be counted.